lingping-fuzzy/functional-data-analysis-FDA-sampler/Statistical-evaluation.md

 **Notes**:
 - ↓ indicates lower values are better.
 - Bold values denote the best-performing method for each metric within a dataset.

+  **Notes**

+- Although fdaSampler performs slightly worse on distribution-based metrics such as MMD and Wasserstein distance, its stronger smoothing effect enhances class separability, leading to better classification results.
+This indicates a trade-off where the generated samples may deviate modestly from the original data distribution but form clearer decision boundaries, which benefits classifier training in practice, especially for imbalanced datasets.